JetBrains/intellij-coverage/test-kotlin/README.md

 ## Test sources
 Test sources are located in the `testData` package.
 Each test case is located in a separate subpackage.
-Main class should be `test.kt` for Kotlin or `Test.java` for Java, then it can be detected automatically in the `CoverageTest` test.
+Main class should be `test.kt` for Kotlin or `Test.java` for Java, then it can be detected automatically in the [CoverageTest.kt](src/com/intellij/rt/coverage/CoverageTest.kt) test.
 Most of the test cases could be configured in source files, but `custom` subpackage is used for special manual test.

 ## Test configuration